Wazza1999/Project-4-blog/README.md

 I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.

-The Readme layout was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Sdalsosa - Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)
+The Readme layout was based on the example by [Mark Daniel - Readme Example](https://github.com/markdaniel1982/MD82-P4/tree/main)

 The wireframe mockups were created using [Wireframecc](https://wireframe.cc/)